 by Daphne Thompson, on Jul 25, 2017 3:19:03 PM

-Have you been to an outdoor concert or event this summer?
-Did you think to check the weather first?
+Are you planning to go to an outdoor concert or event this spring or summer?
+Do you check the weather first?
 Many times, people have waited so long for their favorite band to play that they don't think of anything else.
-When it does start thundering or raining, either people try and wait it out in the elements or go hide under a tent.
-Neither of these are good choices.
+When it does start thundering or raining, either people try and wait it out in the elements or hide under a tent.
+Neither of these is a good choice.
 Check out these 8 times that extreme winds from thunderstorms affected outdoor events.

-This is one of the most well known events of failure at a concert due to weather.
-On August 13, 2011, seven people died and an additional 58 were injured when a gust front ahead of thunderstorms caused the stage to collapse at the Indiana State Fair prior to the band Sugarland playing.
+The Indiana State Fair stage collapse is one of the most well-known events of failure at a concert due to weather.
+On August 13, 2011, seven people died, and an additional 58 were injured when a gust front ahead of thunderstorms caused the stage to collapse at the Indiana State Fair before the band Sugarland played.
 Warnings had been issued, but the state fair did not have trained personnel to keep an eye on the weather.
 Unfortunately, this is not an unusual occurrence.

 In 2001, teenagers were attending a music concert in France when thunderstorm winds over 90 mph impacted the area.
 Those in attendance were asked to take refuge under a tent.
 The extreme winds caused a large tree to fall on that same tent.
-This led to 11 fatalities and 85 injuries.
-The forecast for that day had been for severe weather, but the concert organizers chose to go ahead anyway.
+This wind event led to 11 fatalities and 85 injuries.
+The forecast for that day had been for severe weather, but the concert organizers chose to proceed anyway.

-This is a story of a festival that had a plan in place for severe storms, but didn't coordinate properly or in a timely manner.
+Here is a story of a festival that had a plan in place for severe storms, but didn't coordinate correctly or promptly.
 While there was a school nearby for evacuation purposes, no formal procedure was in place for this to happen.
 Severe thunderstorm warnings were issued, proper information was passed to those in charge, and it was only as the storm hit that they tried to decide what to do.
 Again, people hid under tents as the rain and wind came.
 And again, the tent collapsed leading to 2 fatalities and 15 injuries.